 How to Reduce Discomfort when Doing a Remodel – Part One

 Remodeling a kitchen or bathroom is a huge undertaking!
-From picking a contractor to selecting materials to figuring out how to live through the remodel, there are countless things you will have to navigate and very little places to look for good advice.
+From picking a contractor, to selecting materials, to figuring out how to live through the remodel, there are countless things you will have to navigate and very little places to look for good advice.
 Internet research, word of mouth, and your gut feelings are all you really have to rely on as there are endless designers and contractors to choose from.
-Top that off with all the endless remodeling nightmare stories you’ll read online, renovating can seem an impossible task.
+Top that off with all the endless remodeling nightmare stories you’ll read online, and renovating can seem an impossible task.

 But fear not – you’ve reached the right blog!
 In this two-part series, we’ll focus on how to set yourself up for success.
 From someone who’s helped more than her fair share of homeowners avoid potentially disastrous renovations, I have a few tips to minimize the typical stressors and discomforts most homeowners’ experience.
 While no renovation is completely stress free, there are ways you can set yourself up for a pleasant experience.